-Click the Clear Filter to remove the filter and display all materials of the selected type.
+Click the Clear Filter to remove the filter and restore the display to all materials of the selected type.

 Locking the library

 The materials library can be locked and password protected to prevent unauthorised or accidental editing.
 If no password has been set the Material Library remains open for any changes and modifications.